3 Components To Your Content Marketing Strategy

 Setting Your Goals

-It may seems obvious but how many times have you started working on a piece of content with no clear goal in mind?
+It may seem obvious but how many times have you started working on a piece of content with no clear goal in mind?
 If you are like most of us when we were getting started there is an overriding need to just get something out there and hope “if you build it they will come”.

 The unfortunate problem with this is the sheer numbers involved with content on the internet.
 There are literally millions and millions of blog posts written every day.
 Additionally, thousands of companies are putting tutorials and product information content articles online all the time.
 For your content to have any chance of connecting with an audience you need to solve a problem for them, entertain them, or teach them something they want to learn.